hlship/cli-tools/README.md

 be present in the command map.

-Finally, validation errors normally print a command summary and then call `System/exit`, which is problematic for tests;
+Finally, validation errors normally print a command summary and then call `net.lewisship.cli-tools/exit`, which in turn, invokes `System/exit`; this is obviously problematic for tests.

-`net.lewisship.cli-tools/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.
+The function `net.lewisship.cli-tools/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.

-When passing a map to a command function, the validations (defined by the :validate directive) are bypassed.
+When passing a map to a command function, the validations (defined by the `:validate` directive) are bypassed.

-Further, application code should also invoke `net.lewisship.cli-tools/exit` rather than `System/exit`.
+Further, application code should also invoke `net.lewisship.cli-tools/exit` rather than `System/exit`, for the same reason.

 ## License